DegreeCalc

 College Graduation Rates by School: Which Universities Graduate the Most Students?

 Consider two students who both enroll in college at 18.
-Student A chooses a private for-profit college with a 29% graduation rate and graduates — against the odds — in four years.
-Student B enrolls at a public flagship university with a 68% six-year graduation rate and drops out after two years with $24,000 in debt.
-The college graduation rate statistic does not determine individual outcomes.
-But it is the single most predictive institutional metric for whether a student like you will finish.
+Student A chooses a private for-profit college with a low graduation-rate benchmark and graduates in four years.
+Student B enrolls at a public flagship university with a much stronger six-year completion profile and drops out after two years with debt.
+The college graduation rate statistic does not determine individual outcomes, but it is one of the strongest institutional signals to check before sending a deposit.

 Key Takeaways